czegger/qtm302w_EDA/README.md

 3. Run the file EDA Code Notebook.Rmd

 ### Steps to run our analysis code in the browser (no download required)
-Click on this binder link:
+Click on the binder link below & run the file EDA Code Notebook.Rmd

+**Note:** interface may take a few minutes to load

 [![Binder](https://mybinder.org/badge_logo.svg)](https://mybinder.org/v2/gh/czegger/qtm302w_EDA/main?urlpath=rstudio)